 According to Danish DPA cookie consent guidelines, your personal data processing activities are GDPR compliant if and only if the following conditions are met:

-- You do not process data before prior consent is given.
+- You do not process data without prior consent.

 - You provide users with information about the different types of cookies you have on your website, their purposes, and reasons why you need to process their personal information.

 - You receive consent based on affirmative action when a user visits your website to show that they have definitely agreed to the processing of their personal data.

 - In accordance with the granularity requirement, you make it simple for the visitor to provide consent for specific purposes and not others.

 - You make it easy for users to withdraw their consent, just as you make it easy for them to give it.
 This includes the text as well as the visual elements of your cookie banner.

 - You keep logs of what users have given consent to and how you obtained their consent.

 Click to read more on the requirements of the Danish Cookie Guidelines.

 8.1 What is the Belgium DPA?